Table of Contents

 - Externally, the seeds are mashed in vinegar or alcohol and applied on eczema.
 Or the seed paste with turmeric and mustard oil is applied topically.

 - In medicine preparation, the gum obtained from seeds are used as emulsifying and binding agent.

 Medicinal Uses of Cassia tora

 The whole plant of Cassia tora is of medicinal importance.
 The leaves are laxative and purgative due to which they are useful in habitual constipation and haemorrhoids.
 The seeds have anti-parasitic properties.
 The paste of seeds are applied topically on ringworms and scabies.
 The decoction of whole plant is given as a vermifuge and purgative.

-The root of the plant is used as a bitter tonic, stomachic and the leaves as an antiperiodic aperient and anthelmintic.
+The root of the plant are used as a bitter Tonic, stomachic and the leaves as an antiperiodic aperient and anthelmintic.

 1- Erysipelas, eczema

 Erysipelas: It is an acute, sometimes recurrent disease caused by a bacterial infection, characterized by large raised red patches on the skin.

-Eczema: It is condition in which patches of skin become rough and inflamed with blisters which cause itching and bleeding.
+Eczema: It is condition in which patches of the skin become rough and inflamed with blisters which cause itching and bleeding.

 Leaf paste is applied.